 - Users may request copies of photographs on paper or as scanned images.
-Previously used computer diskettes or CDs brought in by researchers may not be used in the department's equipment except for the public InfoLinks terminal in the Reading Room.
+Previously used CDs, DVDs, or jump drives brought in by researchers may not be used in the department's equipment except for the public InfoLinks terminal in the Reading Room.

 - Researchers are responsible for compliance with laws governing copyright.
 Neither the granting of access to materials nor duplication of materials conveys or implies conveyance of the right to publish such materials.
 Please consult the department's Citations Guide for more information.

 - When researchers have finished their work, staff must again inspect note paper or special equipment used at the study tables.